 Hey, I’m Fred

 Now, through Auckland Dog Trainer, I bring together everything I’ve learned, from education, behavior science, and real-world handling experience, to help owners and their dogs thrive together.
-My work is driven by patience, precision, and a deep belief that every dog has untapped potential.
-Sometimes, all it takes is someone to help translate what needs to be said.
+My work is driven by patience, precision, and a deep belief that every dog can be a good dog.

 Dog Trainer in Auckland